Operations

 (c) a person in respect of whom, although that person does not qualify under (a) or (b) above, the Minister has consented to the grant of the licence.

-It should be noted that, although the applicant will be expected to hold an appropriate Air Operator Certificate (AOC) as a condition to grant of an ATL the holding of an AOC will not by itself satisfy the requirements in the GRANT OF AN AIR TRANSPORT LICENCE (i) and (ii) paragraphs (above).
+It should be noted that, although the applicant will be expected to hold an appropriate Air Operator Certificate (AOC) as a condition to grant an ATL the holding of an AOC will not by itself satisfy the requirements under GRANT OF AN AIR TRANSPORT LICENCE in (i) and (ii) paragraphs (above).

 REVOCATION, SUSPENSION, AND VARIATION OF AN AIR TRANSPORT LICENCE

-The Panel may at any time revoke, suspend or vary an air transport licence if it considers it appropriate to do so, and shall revoke, suspend or vary an ATL (whichever it thinks appropriate in the circumstances) if it is not, or is no longer, satisfied as to any of the matters of which it is required to be satisfied pursuant to GRANT OF AN AIR TRANSPORT LICENCE.
+The Panel may at any time revoke, suspend or vary an ATL if it considers it appropriate to do so, and shall revoke, suspend or vary an ATL (whichever it thinks appropriate in the circumstances) if it is not, or is no longer, satisfied as to any of the matters of which it is required to be satisfied pursuant to the 2007 Act: see GRANT OF AN AIR TRANSPORT LICENCE.

 EXEMPTIONS